Intimacy

 Psychogenic (Psychological Causes)

-Performance anxiety, work stress, depression, relationship problems with a partner.
-Most cases of ED in younger men are psychogenic.
+Performance anxiety, work stress, depression, relationship problems with your partner.
+Most ED in younger men is psychogenic.
 The worry "What if I can't get it up?" activates the sympathetic nervous system and inhibits the parasympathetic activity needed for erection.
 A single failure easily triggers a vicious cycle of escalating anxiety.

 Drug-Induced

 Antidepressants (SSRIs), antihypertensives, antiandrogens, diuretics - many medications have ED as a side effect.
 If you are taking any medication, do not stop on your own; consult your prescribing physician.
-(You can gain a deeper understanding of the causes from books on ED)
+Switching to alternative medications or adjusting dosages often leads to improvement.
+You can gain a deeper understanding of the causes from books on ED

 How to Address It